fastruby/rails_stats/README.md

 * Add CSS but don't count towards ratios
 * Output other metrics like number of tables and columns
 * Different output formatters
+* replace current rake stats if included in a Rails project